FlexMeasures/flexmeasures/documentation/services.rst

 Scheduling
 --------------

-The |FLEXMEASURES_PLATFORM_NAME| platform optimizes schedules for your flexible assets.
+The FlexMeasures platform optimizes schedules for your flexible assets.
 This is where energy flexibility is valorized!

 Examples are: